Scholarships are awarded to qualified students by Susquehanna and others and do not have to be repaid.

 Outside Scholarship Opportunities

-Children of employees at nearly 600 participating U.S. colleges and universities may be eligible to receive a waiver of the first $44,890 of 2017-18 tuition at Susquehanna.
+Children of employees at nearly 600 participating U.S. colleges and universities may be eligible to receive a waiver up to $56,600 of 2023-24 tuition at Susquehanna.

 If either of your parents is a full-time faculty or staff member at a four-year college or university, contact that school’s personnel office for further information about eligibility.